-Anderson Park is a sports ground and its open expanse of playing field contrasts with the detailed, planted character of the Botanic Garden.
-Its landscape character derives principally from the pohutukawa around the north-west and north-east boundaries, eucalyptus around the north boundary and the plantings on the Wesley Road slope to the south-east.
-On its eastern side, redevelopment of the roadway with a pedestrian route combined with structural planting has created a green link between the Botanic Garden and Bolton Street Memorial ParkCemetery.
+Anderson Park is a sports ground and its open expanse of playing field contrasts with the detailed, planted character of the Garden.
+Its landscape character derives principally from the pohutukawa around the north-west and north-east boundaries, eucalyptus around the north boundary and the plantings on the Wesley Road slope to the southeast.
+On its eastern side, redevelopment of the roadway with a pedestrian route combined with structural planting has created a green link between the Garden and Bolton Street Cemetery.

-4.3.1 Policies - Historic and Cultural Features
+4.3.1.1 Policies: historic and cultural features

-- All historic and cultural features shall be protected and maintained to a high standard.
-Advice from suitably qualified historians, artisans, and Heritage New Zealand the New Zealand Historic Places Trust shall be sought on issues relating to the conservation of specific features. - Donated or commissioned artworks shall be sought for predetermined sites, according to specified requirements, in preference to accepting ad hoc donations. - Donated artwork or proposed cultural projects shall be approved through the process outlined in the Public Art Policy 2012 in consultation with the Botanic Gardens Manager taking into account: - whether a suitable site can be found where the proposed feature would be appropriate to the immediate context and setting; and - whether the proposed feature contributes to the overall character and cultural associations in the Garden
+a) All historic and cultural features will be protected and maintained to a high standard.
+Advice from suitably qualified historians, artisans, and Heritage New Zealand will be sought on issues relating to the conservation of specific features.

+- b) Donated or commissioned artworks will be sought for predetermined sites, according to specified requirements, in preference to accepting ad hoc donations. - c) Donated artwork or proposed cultural projects will be approved through the process outlined in the Public Art Policy 201216 in consultation with the Botanic Gardens Manager taking into account: - i. whether a suitable site can be found where the proposed feature would be appropriate to the immediate context and setting; and - ii. whether the proposed feature contributes to the overall character and cultural associations in the Garden.

-Wellington Botanic Garden is listed as a Heritage Area in the District Plan and three features are listed specifically as Heritage Buildings or Objects.
+The Wellington Botanic Garden is listed as a Heritage Area in the District Plan and three features are listed specifically as Heritage Buildings or Objects.
 These are:

-- the gazebo in the main garden, 1914; - the wrought iron main entrance gate and fence at Glenmore Street; - the overseer's house, 1876, (also classified as category\"II"2 historic place on the New Zealand Heritage List/Rārangi Kōrero by the New Zealand Historic Places Trust).under the Heritage New Zealand Pouhere Taonga Act (2014).
+- the gazebo in the main garden, 1914 - the wrought iron main entrance gate and fence at Glenmore Street - the overseer's house, 1876 -also classified as category 2 historic place on the New Zealand Heritage List/Rārangi Kōrero under the Heritage New Zealand Pouhere Taonga Act (2014).

-The Garden is also on the New Zealand Heritage List/Rārangi Kōrero registered by the New Zealand Historic Places Trust as an hHistoric aArea.
+The Garden is also on the New Zealand Heritage List / Rārangi Kōrero as an historic area.